benediktschmitt/emsm/docs/source/index.rst

 *   **Simple Configuration**

-    Only three simple configuration files with the simple *.ini* syntax.
+    Only three simple configuration files, using the simple *.ini* syntax.

 *   **Backup ready**

     Create and manage multiple versions of your worlds with the :mod:`backup manager <emsm.plugins.backups>`.

-*   **Multiple worlds and server**
+*   **Multiple worlds and servers**

-    This application has been written to administrate and run multiple worlds and server versions to the same time.
+    This application has been written to administrate and run multiple worlds and server versions at the same time.

 *   **Beautiful output**